-The Internet of Things (IoT) is revolutionizing and improving the way we work and live but it's only possible with pervasive, flexible and long lived wireless connectivity.
-At the heart of it all is a tiny device called the
+The Internet of Things (IoT) is revolutionising and improving the way we work and live, but it's only possible with pervasive, flexible and long-lived wireless connectivity.

-Why is durability so important in IoT modules?
+Why is durability so crucial in IoT chips?

 Design an IoT solution from scratch or connect with a pre-made solution?